South Carolina faces risks from hurricanes, flooding, severe storms, tornadoes, wildfires, extreme heat, winter storms, and earthquakes.

 Resilience Policy and Legislation

-S*500 - The amended South Carolina law enhances the Hurricane Damage Mitigation Program by setting new grant criteria, introducing a nonmatching grant formula, and removing the grant cap.
-It allows the Department of Insurance to provide information affecting premium rates and requires insurers to notify the Director before withdrawing from the market.
+- S*500 - The amended South Carolina law enhances the Hurricane Damage Mitigation Program by setting new grant criteria, introducing a nonmatching grant formula, and removing the grant cap.
+It enables the Department of Insurance to provide information that affects premium rates and requires insurers to notify the Director before withdrawing from the market.
+More Details.